IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 * Cluster Administrator access
 * A persistent volume for LSF state storage.

+For the LSF on Kubernetes clusters a secret is needed for storing the database password.
 For the LSF on Kubernetes clusters the following are recommended:
 * LDAP/NIS/YP authentication server
 * Persistent Volumes for users home directories